-$Fitness = (w_0 color) + (w_1 balance) + (w_2 value)$
+$$Fitness = (w_0 color) + (w_1 balance) + (w_2 value)$$

 Can each score in the set be independently measured?
 How are the weights determined?
 Why assume there are no non-linear relationships?
 Preservation in the gene pool of otherwise weak individuals with a particular strength in one aspect?

+Pareto Optimality
-Pareto Optimality is a method of comparing score sets without a weighted summation.

-- Set A is said to dominate set B if - each score in A is at least as good as in B, and - at least one score in A is better than B - A set of scores is said to be rank 1 or Pareto Optimal if it isn't dominated by any other set.
+- Pareto Optimality is a method of comparing score sets without a weighted summation. - Set A is said to dominate set B if - -each score in A is at least as good as in B, and - -at least one score in A is better than B - A set of scores is said to be rank 1 or Pareto Optimal if it isn't dominated by any other set. - The sets of scores that are rank 1 constitute the Pareto Set or the Pareto Front. - For crossover, selecting rank 1 genotypes or ignoring dominated genotypes can help to combine differing strengths of parents into a single individual.

 Neufeld, C., Ross, B. J., & Ralph, W. (2008).
 The Evolution of Artistic Filters.
-In J. Romero & P. Machado (Eds.), The art of artificial evolution : a handbook on evolutionary art and music (pp. 335-356).
+In J. Romero & P. Machado (Eds.), The art of artificial evolution: a handbook on evolutionary art and music (pp. 335-356).
 Berlin: Springer.

 Ross, B. J., & Zhu, H. (2004).
 Procedural texture evolution using multi-objective optimization.
 New Generation Computing, 22(3), 271-293.

 Greenfeld, G. R. (2003).
 Evolving aesthetic images using multiobjective optimization.
 Cec: 2003 Congress On Evolutionary Computation, Vols 1-4, Proceedings, 1903-1909.